The-Knights-of-Ni/5206-docs/onboarding/hardware.rst

 1. Can another normal part accomplish the intended goal?

-2. If so, communicate your ideas to Ryan, Arhan or Tanisha and the part can be 3D Printed.
+2. If so, communicate your ideas to Han, Antonio or Tanisha and the part can be 3D Printed.

 - For this process make sure that you have a PrusaSlicer file with exact measurements while also keeping in mind factors like size  and material/time used.

 (FURTHER NOTES ON THIS MATTER WILL BE ADDED AFTER CONFERRING WITH THOMAS AND DIRECT USE OF THE 3D PRINTER).

-hi